Gold Price Calculator India

 For investment, consider the alternatives.
 We compared physical gold, Sovereign Gold Bonds (SGB) and gold ETFs in detail in this guide on what Rs 1 lakh in each looks like after 5 years.
 Short version: SGBs pay 2.5% additional annual interest and are GST-exempt at purchase.
 Note: under Union Budget 2026 (effective 1 April 2026), the capital-gains tax exemption at maturity now applies only to original subscribers who hold the bond continuously to redemption.
 Secondary-market SGB buyers pay 12.5% LTCG (over 12 months) or slab-rate STCG.

-Gold rates fluctuate with global spot prices, the rupee-dollar rate, import duty (currently 6% as of FY 2025-26 after the 2024 cut) and city-level taxes.
+Gold rates fluctuate with global spot prices, the rupee-dollar rate, import duty (15% as of 13 May 2026 - 10% BCD plus 5% AIDC) and city-level taxes.
 The rates and tax structure mentioned here can change with each Union Budget - verify before acting on large purchases.

 Frequently Asked Questions